n3tti/DS-Lab/README.md

 playwright install
 ```

-\*In case it's not enough to only run `playwright install`, Playwright will produce errors and might require installation of the following libs (within the Apptainer it should be possible to run it without `sudo`):
+\*In case it's not enough to only run `playwright install`, Playwright will produce errors and might require installation of the following libs (within the Apptainer it should be possible to run it without having system-wide sudo access):
 ```bash
 sudo apt-get install libnss3 \
     libnspr4 \